Last updated: 27 October 2020 at 2.40pm

 - not touching your eyes, nose or mouth if your hands are not clean

 The virus can spread easily in crowded environments.
-Avoid crowded places as much as possible.
-Leave if a location becomes overcrowded and keeping 2 metres apart from other people becomes difficult.
+Everyone should stay at home and avoid crowded places as much as possible.
+Leave if a location becomes overcrowded and you can't keep 2 metres apart from other people.

 How long the virus can survive on surfaces